shikhir-arora/fredboat.com/public/markdown/configuration.md

 ```

 ## Enabling/disabling automatic deletion of ;;play requests
-If FredBoat has permission to delete messages, it will automatically delete any valid ;;play requests in case the spam  gets too much.
-If you prefer to keep the messages, you can just disable this bot's delete messages permission.
+If FredBoat has permission to 'Manage Messages' in the channel settings, it will automatically delete any valid ;;play requests.
+If you prefer to keep the messages, you can just disable this bot's 'Manage Messages' permission.